alex-bellon/wikipedia/README.md

 - [ElGamal encryption](https://en.wikipedia.org/wiki/ElGamal_encryption) - an asymmetric key encryption algorithm for public-key cryptography which is based on the Diffie–Hellman key exchange.
 - [Entropy (information theory)](https://en.wikipedia.org/wiki/Entropy_(information_theory)) - is the average rate at which information is produced by a stochastic source of data.
 - [Feistel cipher](https://en.wikipedia.org/wiki/Feistel_cipher) - a symmetric structure used in the construction of block ciphers
+- [Garbled circuit](https://en.wikipedia.org/wiki/Garbled_circuit) - a cryptographic protocol that enables two-party secure computation in which two mistrusting parties can jointly evaluate a function over their private inputs without the presence of a trusted third party.
+In the garbled circuit protocol, the function has to be described as a Boolean circuit.
 - [Identicon](https://en.wikipedia.org/wiki/Identicon) - An Identicon is a visual representation of a hash value, usually of an IP address, that serves to identify a user of a computer system as a form of avatar while protecting the users' privacy.
 - [Indistinguishability obfuscation](https://en.wikipedia.org/wiki/Indistinguishability_obfuscation) - a cryptographic primitive that provides a formal notion of program obfuscation.
 Informally, obfuscation hides the implementation of a program while still allowing users to run it.
 - [Key Schedule](https://en.wikipedia.org/wiki/Key_schedule) - In cryptography, the so-called product ciphers are a certain kind of cipher, where the (de-)ciphering of data is typically done as an iteration of rounds.